emporous/.github/profile/README.md

 [Here](https://universalreference.io/docs/category/getting-started) is a simple walk-through with the Emporous Client CLI and introduction to Emporous Concepts

-### UOR Client
+### Emporous Client

-The UOR Client libraries and CLI are in located in the [uor-client-go](https://github.com/emporous/emporous-go) repo.
+The Emporous Client libraries and CLI are in located in the [emporous-go](https://github.com/emporous/emporous-go) repo.
 The CLI is the reference implementation of the Emporous Client libraries.

 ### Examples